VishuKalier2003/DrGVishwanathanChallengen/readme.md

 # ${\color{lightblue} Dr. \space G. \space Vishwanathan \space Challenge}$

 The **Dr. G. Vishwanathan Challenge** is a self-driven initiative incorporated into VIT Bhopal Students to push the boundaries of problem-solving and coding skills by tackling some of the most challenging and popular interview questions across top tech companies.
-This journey is designed to foster consistent learning, enhance DSA proficiency, and build a strong foundation for cracking interviews at leading organizations.
+This journey is designed to foster consistent learning, enhance DSA proficiency, and build a strong foundations for cracking interviews at leading organizations.

 ---